Marketplace advertising has entered a new era.

 “For every day of improved shipping speed, a brand can see 8 to 12% increase sales velocity — and that’s just direct additional customers versus the competition.”

-When delivery speeds improve, algorithms prioritize those listings.
-Faster fulfillment increases conversion rates.
+When delivery speeds improve, algorithms prioritize those listings, helping brands compete more effectively for the Amazon Buy Box.
+Faster omnichannel ecommerce fulfillment increases conversion rates across marketplaces.
 Late holiday cutoffs extend buying windows.
 Operational excellence translates directly into sales velocity.

 At the same time, advertising growth is accelerating at scale: